-For this lecture, read Wittgenstein’s Philosophical Investigations, pages 2 – 19.
+Please read Wittgenstein’s Philosophical Investigations, p 2 – 19.

 Ludwig Wittgenstein (1889-1951 CE) Wittgenstein had two periods of this thinking.
 His early work is found in his Tractatus Logico Philosophicus, the only book published in his lifetime.
 In this book, Wittgenstein presented the world with his truth table method of logic, which is still taught today in logic classes, thoroughly replacing Aristotle’s syllogisms.
 This early work was foundational for Logical Positivism and the Vienna Circle, dominating Analytic thought until the 1960s.
 Wittgenstein spent the twenty years between returning to Cambridge in 1929 and his death in 1951 writing, revising and reordering notebooks that would become his Philosophical Investigations and other posthumous works, arranged and published by those he trusted most after his death.
 He considered publishing his Investigations alongside his Tractatus to show his later thinking in contrast against the “grave mistakes” of his earlier work.

 In an end of the century poll in the year 2000, philosophy professors from America and Canada were asked to list the five most important books that influenced their own work.
 When the results were tallied, the Philosophical Investigations was first, and the Tractatus was fourth.
 The Philosophical Investigations was cited far more frequently than any other book, was listed first on far more ballots, and crossed over more into many different disciplines and areas of study than any other book.